crossplane/crossplane/design/one-pager-cross-resource-referencing.md

 ### Project Blocking Dependency in Resource Status

-Resolving an attribute  might return an error for different reasons:

-1. One or more of the referenced objects *doesn't exist*.
+Resolving a referenced attribute results in one of the following outcomes, ordered with higher priority:

+1. The referenced object is of a *different group/version*.
 In this case the status of the resource should show an error, with a message for more details.

-2. One or more of the referenced objects is not yet *Ready*.
+2. The referenced object *doesn't exist*, or is not yet *Ready*.
 In this case the status of the resource should be updated to `Queued`.

-In these situations, the resource should be re-scheduled with a *long wait*.
+Also, the resolving should be re-scheduled with a *long wait*.

+3. The referenced object is *Ready*.
+In this case the value for the referenced attribute is returned.

+If two or more referenced objects have different outcomes, the status of the resource should be updated to the outcome with the higher priority.

+### Cleaning Up a Solution

+After a solution is created in Crossplane by running:
+> `kubectl apply -f <directory of YAML>`

+it's also desirable to be able to delete it by running:

+> `kubectl delete -f <directory of YAML>`

+When deleting the managed resources of a solution in Crossplane, it is possible that some of the corresponding external resources cannot be deleted, as other resources depend on them and the cloud provider doesn't allow such deletion.
+For example in the sample solution described above, AWS blocks deletion of the external resource of `VPC` as long as there is an external `Subnet` which consumes that `VPC`.

+This problem will be solved automatically as all managed resources eventually reconcile after retrying.
+In the sample solution example, the `Subnet` external resource gets eventually deleted and hence the next attempt to delete the `VPC` will succeed as there will be no more depending resources.
+This could later be improved by leveraging [Foreground cascading deletion] mechanism, where dependent objects are deleted first.

 ### Related Issues